 The Working Group is led by the Project Team, which performs background research and develops proposals.
 These proposals are presented to the larger Working Group for discussion, refinement, and ratification.

-The schematic below depicts the structured process used to develop ICHOM Standard Sets.
+The schematic below depicts the structured process used to develop ICHOM Sets.

 The Working Group meets for a series of 8 teleconferences shown in the top row.
-Each teleconference focuses on one aspect Standard Set development.
-For example, the first teleconference focuses on the scope of the Standard Set.
-The following teleconference features a discussion of the outcome domains to include in the Standard Set.
+Each teleconference focuses on one aspect of the Set development.
+For example, the first teleconference focuses on the scope of the Set.
+The following teleconference features a discussion of the outcome domains to include in the Sets.

 The Project Team creates proposals and presents supporting information to guide each teleconference discussion.
 Project Team proposals are developed by synthesizing information from the literature (grey), input from patient representatives (blue), and advice from external experts (orange).
 For example, in preparation for Call 1, the Project Team performs a literature review to determine the outcome domains currently measured for a particular medical condition and facilitates a patient advisory group to understand the outcomes that are most important to patients with that condition.
 It then presents this information to the Working Group in Call 1 for discussion.

-Yes, all ICHOM Standard Sets are available online at no cost to registered ICHOM.org users.
-The Reference Guides that accompany each Standard Set include all the necessary information to implement on your own, including a detailed data dictionary for those who may be interested in sharing, comparing, or benchmarking their outcomes with other institutions measuring the same Standard Set(s).
+Yes, all ICHOM Sets are available online at no cost.
+The Reference Guides that accompany each Set include all the necessary information to implement on your own, including a detailed data dictionary for those who may be interested in sharing, comparing, or benchmarking their outcomes with other institutions measuring the same Set(s).

 We think of the next steps in three levels.
 The first is to ensure that the data you generate is reported back to the clinicians in your teams.
 This alone will lead to valuable insight and help drive improvement within your practice or organization.
 The second level is to start comparing, when possible, inside your country and region.
 You will likely find that in some outcome domains you and your teams are performing among the best, while in others there may be room to improve.
 The third level is to take part in ICHOM’s Global Comparison project, which we are currently developing and which we believe is the best way to accelerate learning – and improvement – around the world.

 We do not ask providers to share their data with us.
 ICHOM is not a registry.
 We believe, however, that there is tremendous value generated by providers sharing risk-adjusted data with one another.
-That’s why ICHOM is currently working to set up an infrastructure to advance comparison, not only within organizations, but also across countries.
-Still, even if you and your colleagues do not choose to share data, we encourage you to use the Standard Sets to measure your own performance.
+To share your findings or to speak with other organisations who are implementing Sets, please visit ICHOM Connect at connect.ichom.org

 Implementation can move more quickly or more slowly depending on how aggressively you want to invest in beginning to measure your outcomes and what your starting point is.
 ICHOM believes that most institutions should be able to implement within 6 months to a year, but some implementation efforts may go even faster than that.